oracle-livelabs/converged/obaas/check-processing/check-processing.md

 1. Create the Journal model

    Create a new Java file in `src/main/java/com/example/accounts/model` called `Journal.java`.
 In this class you can define the fields that make up the journal.
 Note that you created the Journal table in the previous lab.
-You will not use the `lraId` and `lraState` fields until the next lab.
+You will not use the `lraId` and `lraState` fields until a later lab.
 To simplify this lab, create an additional constructor that defaults those fields to suitable values.
 Your new class should look like this:

     ```java
     <copy>package com.example.accounts.model;